Dismissal of James Comey: Initial reporting on memos' existence

 The Comey memos were first mentioned in a May 16, 2017, The New York Times article, published about a week after Trump had dismissed Comey as FBI director, and four days after he had implied on Twitter that his conversations with Comey may have been recorded.
 The report cited two people who read the memos to the Times reporter.
 The Wall Street Journal and The Washington Post independently reported on the memos' existence.

-On May 19, a friend of Comey, Lawfare Blog founder Benjamin Wittes, came forward as the principal source for the initial The New York Times story.
+On May 19, a friend of Comey, Lawfare founder Benjamin Wittes, came forward as the principal source for the initial The New York Times story.

 In his testimony before the Senate Intelligence Committee on June 8, Comey revealed that he had been the source, through a friend (later revealed to be Columbia Law School professor Daniel Richman), of the public revelation of his February 14 memo.
 He said he decided to make it public in hopes that it might "prompt the appointment of a special counsel".
 Robert Mueller was appointed as special counsel the next day.